dwenzel/t3import_export/Documentation/Components/PreProcessors/STRING_TO_TIME.md

 }
 ```

-In many cases it makes sense to map the fields afterwards and remove the origial ones.
+In many cases it makes sense to map the fields afterwards and remove the
+original ones.

 ```